Geely Emgrand L

-The Geely Emgrand L and the previous Geely Emgrand GL are small family cars produced by Chinese auto brand Geely under the Emgrand product series.
+The Geely Emgrand L and the previous Geely Emgrand GL are small family cars produced by Chinese auto brand Geely Auto under the Emgrand product series.
 The Emgrand GL was produced from 2016 and the Emgrand L was produced from 2022 as an heavily updated version.

-First generation (Emgrand GL)
+First generation (Emgrand GL; 2016)

-The Emgrand GL was launched in 2016 by Geely with prices ranging from 78,800 yuan to 113,800 yuan.
+The Emgrand GL was launched in 2016.
 Despite the styling difference, mechanically, the Emgrand GL is the sedan version of the Emgrand GS hatchback.
 A few interior parts as well as the Engines were shared between the Emgrand GL and the Emgrand GS which are a 1.3-litre turbo engine producing 130 hp and 185 Nm of torque, and a 1.8-litre engine producing 133 hp and 170 Nm of torque.

 2018 facelift

 The Emgrand GL received a facelift for the 2018 model year.
 The updated model continues to use the 1.8-litre naturally aspirated engine, while replacing the 1.3-litre turbo engine with a 1.4-litre turbo engine.
 Both engines produces 133 hp with 170 Nm of torque for the 1.8-litre engine and 215 Nm of torque for the 1.4 litre turbo engine.
 Transmission options include a 6-speed manual transmission or a 6-speed DCT gearbox.